The story so far

 Ever the self-starter, I got myself unmarried and went on my dream solo trip to Europe.
 That same year, I also re-met my first (read: high school!) boyfriend for the first time in 16 years.
 We’ve been quite happily attached since.

-Recently, in an effort to introduce structure to my life, I re-entered the corporate world as a Bid Manager for a large tech company.
+In an effort to introduce structure to my life, I re-entered the corporate world in 2015 as a Bid Manager for a large tech company.
 I currently spend a sizable chunk of my time putting together business proposals and imparting dubious wisdom on my much younger colleagues.
 I enjoy it immensely.

 When I’m not working on my day (night) job and plethora of freelance gigs, I spend hours holding my breath and finning my way across the seabed, making friends with fishes and turtles and whatever else would tolerate my presence.
-I plan on becoming a certified freediver by the end of this year (2017) and a master freediver-slash-conservationist the next.
+I plan on becoming a freediver-slash-conservationist at some point in my life.
 We’ll see how that goes.

 So that’s life in my neck of the woods so far.
 Mind you, I go through some sort of serious upheaval every 5 years or so, so I’m due for one any day now.
 Who knows?
 I might finally write a book.